PowaBanga/tools/hexchat/modules/README.md

     ctx.command('SAY {}'.format(target[::-1]))
 ```

-hooks.provide is an experimental feature to add a simple way to provide an
+`hooks.provide()` is an experimental feature to add a simple way to provide an
-interface to your addon for other plugins to use.
+interface to your addon for other addons to use.

-In one addon you provide the command 'TESTDATA', that then can be used by
+In one addon you provide the command `/testdata`, that then can be used by
-other addons to request data from this addon
+other addons to request data from this addon.

 ```python
 @hooks.provide('TESTDATA')